In East Baton Rouge Parish, there are over 18,000 wrecks per year – roughly 50 car accidents per day.

-The first thing people usually want to know is, “Will I have to go to court?”
+At Pierce & Shows, we’ve been helping car accident victims in Baton Rouge and throughout Louisiana for decades.
+One of the first questions our clients want to know is, “Will I have to go to court?”
 The short answer is, probably not.
 But here, we’ve also laid out the long answer.

 Whether a case will end up in court often depends on the type of car accident lawsuit being filed.
 Here are a few of the most common types of car accident lawsuits in Baton Rouge.

 Personal Injury Lawsuit

 The main type of car accident lawsuit is a personal injury suit.

 Throughout the United States, only 5% of personal injury lawsuits actually go to trial.
 If you’re involved in one of these types of lawsuits in East Baton Rouge Parish, odds are you will not have to attend court.
 In some situations, even if you do go to trial, it may end up being over Zoom.

 However, personal injury lawsuits can often be the most costly, with the court taking the following financial loss into account: